 Genetic testing.
 The genetics of leukemia cells are being tested to see if they can help doctors decide which patients may need more or less intense treatment.
 These discoveries help doctors better understand the causes of leukemia, determine the prognosis for each child, and even develop new drugs that target these specific genetic changes.

 Better detection.
-New methods to measure minimal residual disease can find one leukemia cell in 10,000 healthy cells, which can help determine the likelihood of recurrence.
+New methods to measure minimal residual disease (MRD) can find 1 leukemia cell in 10,000 healthy cells, which can help determine the likelihood of recurrence.
 Increasingly, changes made to chemotherapy treatments and/or the use of stem cell transplantation are partly based on these new types of tests.